input-output-hk/cardano-sl/docs/exchange-onboarding.md

 ## Accounts

-With v0, accounts didn't include the `walletId` in it's API queries.
+With v0, accounts did not include the `walletId` in it's API path.
 With v1, accounts in the API are logically underneath a wallet.
 The calls in v0 were:

 * GET, PUT, DELETE `/api/accounts/{accountId}`